-In thrust ball bearings, the main dimensions are standardized according to ISO 104 (Roller bearings – thrust bearings), DIN 616 (Roller bearings – boundary dimensions) and DIN 711 (Thrust ball bearings, single direction), as well as DIN 715 (thrust ball bearings, double direction).
+In axial-deep groove ball bearings, the main dimensions are standardized according to ISO 104 (Roller bearings – thrust bearings), DIN 616 (Roller bearings – boundary dimensions) and DIN 711 (Thrust ball bearings, single direction), as well as DIN 715 (thrust ball bearings, double direction).

-As the default, we produce SLF-thrust ball bearings with standard tolerances (PN) according to DIN 620-3 (Roller bearing tolerances – tolerances for thrust bearings) and ISO 199 (Thrust bearings –Geometric product specification and tolerances).
+As the default, we produce SLF axial-deep groove ball bearings with standard tolerances (PN) according to DIN 620-3 (Roller bearing tolerances – tolerances for thrust bearings) and ISO 199 (Thrust bearings –Geometric product specification and tolerances).
 We deliver bearings in other tolerance classes or special tolerances upon request.

 Bearing design types